-The Pope’s slight frown forms two wrinkles near the arch of the eyebrows, creating a more natural expression to his face, along with his eyes, in which the pupils have not been engraved.
-The vestment worn by the pope is embellished with figures of saints Peter and Paul on the two bands; it is fastened with a massive clasp that has a “pietra dura” in its centre.
+The Pope’s slight frown forms two wrinkles near the arch of the eyebrows, creating a more natural expression on his face, along with his eyes, in which the pupils have not been engraved.
+The vestment worn by the Pope is embellished with figures of Saints Peter and Paul on the two bands; it is fastened with a massive clasp that has a “pietra dura” in its center.

-There were few portraits of Paul V. Moreover, because of its dimensions, smaller than life-size, the present bust is a desk-top sculpture and may be compared to the bronze version, commissioned by Scipione Borghese and executed by Sebastiano Sebastini in 1621, the year when the pope died.
+There were few portraits of Paul V. Moreover, because of its dimensions, which are smaller than life-size, the present bust is a desk-top sculpture.
+Nevertheless, when the Pope died, it may be compared to the bronze version, commissioned by Scipione Borghese and executed by Sebastiano Sebastiani in 1621.

-For a long time the second bust was considered lost.
-It was sold by the Borghese family in 1893, and an art historian marked its existence in Vienna in 1916.
-Later, no one knew about the presence of the bust until it appeared in auction in Slovakia in 2014.
+For a long time, the second bust was considered lost.
+The Borghese family sold it in 1893, and an art historian marked its existence in Vienna in 1916.
+Later, no one knew about the presence of the bust until it appeared in an auction in Slovakia in 2014.
 The sculpture was in the private collection of the Slovakian artist Ernest Zmetak.
-The resident of Bratislavia, Clement Guenebeaud, purchased it and then sold the bust via Sotheby’s to the current holders, the Getty Museum.
+The resident of Bratislava, Clement Guenebeaud, purchased it and then sold the bust via Sotheby’s to the current holders, the Getty Museum.

-- Bernini created two versions of the bust with 3 years difference
+- Bernini created two versions of the bust with three years of difference

 - The second version of the bust was considered lost for a long time